PaddlePaddle/docs/local_dev_guide_en.md

 It tells you how to submit code as follows.
 ## [Fork](https://help.github.com/articles/fork-a-repo/)

-Transfer to the homepage of Github [PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork` to generate the git under your own file directory,such as <https://github.com/USERNAME/Paddle>.
+Transfer to the homepage of Github [PaddlePaddle](https://github.com/PaddlePaddle/Paddle),and then click button`Fork` to generate the repository under your own file directory,such as <https://github.com/USERNAME/Paddle>.

 ## Clone

-Clone remote git to local:
+Clone remote repository to local:

 ```bash
 ➜  git clone https://github.com/USERNAME/Paddle